mlgranger540/milestone-4/README.md

 My project was thoroughly tested by myself and others throughout its development to ensure that all aspects of the application work as intended.

 Site Function
-- All navigation links/buttons have been tested to ensure they go to the correct locations and there are no broken links
+- All navigation links/buttons have been tested to ensure they go to the correct locations and there are no broken links.
 - 'Add to Cart' button correctly adds the selected product and quantity to the cart.
 There used to be a bug where, if the cart had not been initialised by visiting the cart page, or reinitialised after clearing the cart, it would throw an error when trying to add items.
 To fix this I made sure the cart was properly re-updated after clearing items, and added some logic to the `addItemToCart()` function to check whether the cart is undefined after getting it from session storage; if so, it is set to an empty array, allowing new items to be added.
 - Users can only supply a number value for the quantity and cannot add items to their cart if the quantity is empty, less than 1, greater than 10 or not a whole number.
 Originally it was possible to add items to your cart with any number value inluding 0 or non-integers, or leave the field empty, which would then cause an error when attempting to checkout.
 To prevent this I added some logic to parse the quantity value as an integer (stripping off any decimal points), and then check whether the resulting integer is between 1 and 10; if not, an alert is flashed informing the user of the problem.
-- 'Clear Cart' button successfully removes all items from the cart
+- 'Clear Cart' button successfully removes all items from the cart.
-- 'Remove' button removes selected product from the cart (though if there are duplicates of a product it will remove all instead of just the selected one - as noted above)
+- 'Remove' button removes selected product from the cart (though if there are duplicates of a product it will remove all instead of just the selected one - as noted [above](#improvements-and-features-to-add)).
-- Checkout button creates a Stripe checkout session and redirects the user
+- Checkout button creates a Stripe checkout session and redirects the user.

 Data Retrieval
-- Products displayed on the home and shop pages show the correct information retrieved from Stripe and the database, including product name, image, description and price
+- Products displayed on the home and shop pages show the correct information retrieved from Stripe and the database, including product name, image, description and price.
-- When a product link is clicked, the following page loads in the data from the selected product correctly
+- When a product link is clicked, the following page loads in the data from the selected product correctly.
 - The logged in user's past orders are correctly displayed on their profile with no duplicates or other user's orders.
 Originally duplicate orders were being displayed if there were multiple items in an order, as each item is stored in the database as a separate order with the same invoice ID.
 To avoid this I added some logic to filter the orders and remove any with duplicate invoice IDs so each order is only shown once.

 Authorisation and Security
-- Log in succeeds if user credentials matching a user in the database are corrected inputted, and fails if credentials do not match
+- Log in succeeds if user credentials matching a user in the database are corrected inputted, and fails if credentials do not match.
 - Logged in users are shown a link to their profile with their username; visitors are shown a link to log in.
 The profile page redirects the user to the login page if they are not logged in to avoid users being able to access this page without being logged into an account.
-- Users are able to successfully create an account using the sign up form
+- Users are able to successfully create an account using the sign up form.
 - Users are required to be logged in to buy items, so attempts to access the cart page while not logged in bounce the user to the login page.
 Originally users were able to access the cart page before logging in which would then cause an error if they attempted to checkout, so as part of testing I made login required for this page.
-- Log out button logs current user out successfully
+- Log out button logs current user out successfully.
-- No plain text passwords are stored in the database to avoid exposing sensitive information
+- No plain text passwords are stored in the database to avoid exposing sensitive information.

 Stripe Checkout
-- Stripe checkout shows the correct items and quantities being purchased from the user's cart
+- Stripe checkout shows the correct items and quantities being purchased from the user's cart.
-- Payment is successfully completed when tested using Stripe's test card number
+- Payment is successfully completed when tested using Stripe's test card number.
 - Stripe webhook functions to add orders to the database once payment has been completed.
 This feature was initially broken on the live site, which turned out to be due to a typo when the environment variables were added to Heroku, and has now been rectified.

 ### Responsiveness